Working Out Through Pain

 If you have mild to moderate pain in a specific joint area before you work out: Some mild pain or discomfort is typical when you first start to move, but after a few minutes you’ll usually start to feel better, says A. Lynn Millar, PhD, a professor of physical therapy at Winston Salem State University in Winston-Salem, N.C.
 “Our joints and muscles get nutrition through movement,” she explains.
 “Once you start to move around a little you’ll improve the lubrication and circulation around that joint.”
 Start with some gentle, active range of motion movements and if that feels OK, progress to some low-impact activity like walking, she advises.

-If you have moderate to severe pain in a specific joint area before you work out: Focus on a different area for a day or two.
-If your knees hurt, decrease the intensity.
+If you have moderate to severe pain in a specific joint area before you work out: You may need to focus on a different area for a day or two.
+For example, if your knees hurt, you should decrease the intensity of the leg workout.
 If the pain becomes worse, then stop the lower body moves and work your upper body instead.
 “Continuing to put pressure on a joint when it’s especially sore could contribute to joint damage, so it’s best to ease up for a while,” says physical therapist Richard Kassler, supervisor at the Orthopaedic and Sports Therapy Center at New York University Hospital for Joint Diseases, in New York City.

 If you have moderate to severe joint pain during exercise: Stop immediately.
 “Most people with arthritis can work through mild pain safely.
 But if you’re experiencing a lot of pain while you exercise, even if you’re not doing a particularly joint-taxing workout, it may be a sign that you have inflammation in the joint, or even joint damage that requires treatment,” says Kassler.

 If you consistently have joint pain (not muscle pain) after exercise: Switch to a workout that puts less pressure on your joints.
-“If you need an elaborate brace or have to pop ibuprofen constantly, it’s a pretty good sign that your activity is too hard on your joints,” says rheumatologist James O’Dell, MD, president of the American College of Rheumatology Research and Education Foundation, in Atlanta.
+“If you need an elaborate brace or have to pop ibuprofen constantly, it’s a pretty good sign that your activity is too hard on your joints,” says rheumatologist James O’Dell, MD, rheumatology chief, University of Nebraska Medical Center.
 Swimming, water aerobics and biking are all good options for people with joint pain.

 If you occasionally have moderate to severe joint pain the day after you work out: Cut back on the intensity of your workout.
 “If you’re really sore the next day, you probably were exercising too hard or too long,” says Dr. O’Dell.
 He suggests taking a day off, then doing a shorter, less strenuous workout.
 If your pain still doesn’t let up, switch to a less intense form of exercise, such as trading your elliptical workout for water aerobics.